googleinterns/Audio-Guide-Project/README.md

-# Audio Guide Projet
+# Audio Guide Project

 ### Objective
-The probem that we are trying to solve with this project is the lack of personalized and easy-to-follow travel guides that are available online.
+The problem that we are trying to solve with this project is the lack of personalized and easy-to-follow travel guides that are available online.
 To address this issue, our main goal is to provide a platform for creating and sharing audio guides with tourists, all for free.

 ### Overview
 The project enables users, in the status of content-creators, to create and share travel guides in audio format.